-The company has entered into a joint venture operation known as Regional Retail Properties, for long term investments in small regional retail centres.
+The company has entered into a joint venture operation known as Regional Retail Properties, a long term investment in a small regional retail centre.
 The company has a 50% participating interest in this joint venture and is entitled to 50% of its output.

 The company has entered into a joint venture operation, known as Verge Street, as a long term investment property immediately adjacent to a new neighbouring shopping centre.
 The company has a 50% participating interest in this joint venture and is entitled to 50% of its output.
+The joint venture sold the property during the year realising a profit of \$173,911.
+The joint venture will be dissolved in the first half of the 2016 financial year.